 Dry skin can rear its (uncomfortable) head during cold months, causing flakiness, tightness, and a dull appearance.
 For some, dry skin is a year-round thing, requiring regular treatment.

 In this blog, we are discussing the best homemade body product ingredients for dry skin!
-You can find many of these gems in our store.
+You can find many of these gems in our bath and body products section.

 What causes dry skin?